ai/size-limit/packages/preset-small-lib/README.md

 # Size Limit Preset for Small Libraries

 The preset for [Size Limit] for libraries < 10 kB.
-It uses webpack and file plugins to track the size of all files and dependencies.
+It uses esbuild and file plugins to track the size of all files and dependencies.

 See Size Limit docs for more details.